 An Overview of the Yoga Systems

 Yoga is the realization of our free will and finding the best use for it.
-There are two problems involved in practicing yoga—(1) a philosophical and knowledge problem of understanding how we are free and how we are not free, and (2) given the understanding of free will, what the correct use of that will is.
+There are two problems involved in practicing yoga—(1) a philosophical understanding problem of how we are free and yet responsible for the actions caused by that freedom, and (2) given the understanding of free will, what the correct use of that will is.
 The correct use of the free will cannot be understood unless we understand the nature of the responsibility and begin acting in ways that do not create unwanted consequences of our actions.
 Yoga cannot be practiced unless we understand what our free will is, and how it has to be used.

 Based on the three types of energies are three types of yoga systems:

-- Jñāna-yoga changes our life’s meaning; it is based on bhūti-śakti or the pursuit of meaning in life and the understanding of reality
+- Jñāna-yoga changes our life’s meaning; it is based on kriya-śakti or the pursuit of meaning in life and the understanding of reality

 Furthermore, there is a fourth yoga system called karma-yoga which focuses on the cessation of karma.
 Thus, of the three things limiting free will—kāla, karma, and guna—nothing can be done about kāla except leaving the material world.
 Owing to this fact, all yoga systems are meant for transcendence (not making life better in the material world—e.g. better health or weight loss).
 Once we recognize that the living entity has to leave the world (because the effect of time cannot be stopped), then there are four kinds of yoga systems based on three features of guna and one feature of karma.